 For more than 35 years, Northeast Rehabilitation Hospital Network has been providing highly specialized, evidence-based therapies to individuals affected by unexpected, life-changing health conditions such as brain injuries and strokes.

 “We are proud to join advocates across the country to honor the millions of people who have been affected by a brain injury.
-Our team strongly believes that with high quality, compassionate care individuals affected by a brain injury can redefine their lives and accomplish their goals,” said Dr. Eric Sembrano, Medical Director of the Brain Injury Program at Northeast Rehabilitation Hospital Network.
+Our team strongly believes that with high quality, compassionate care individuals affected by a brain injury can redefine their lives and accomplish their goals,” said Dr. Young, Chief Medical Officer at Northeast Rehabilitation Hospital Network.
 “The story of Mr. Terry is a heartwarming example of how individuals are overcoming their diagnosis, pushing boundaries and looking ahead in life.
 Mr. Terry’s journey continues to inspire our team.”